Election Contact

 Early voting allows voters to cast a ballot similar to how they would do so at a polling place on Election Day.
 Voters are issued a ballot and can complete it and personally insert it into the tabulator at their early voting site.

 Early voting will look almost identical to an election day polling location.
 There will be a staff of election workers, voters will be issued their ballots and then place them directly into a secure tabulator before leaving.
-Ballots are thoroughly secured each night until they are counted at 8:00pm on election night.
+Ballots are thoroughly secured each night until they are counted at 8:00pm on Election Day.

 More Information